SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 : Event for GPSLost

 {:id="Pedometer.SimpleStep"} SimpleStep(*simpleSteps*{:.number},*distance*{:.number})
-: This event is run when a raw step is detected
+: Indicates that a step was taken.

 {:id="Pedometer.StartedMoving"} StartedMoving()
 : Event for StartedMoving